Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 # Track

-When a creature within a 6 tile range of you uses the Hide minor action, you may attempt to track where they are attempting to hide.
+When a creature uses the Hide minor action (including if they are already hidden) and chooses at least one hiding spot that is within 6 tiles of you, you may attempt to track where they are attempting to hide.
+Like all effects with a range, this is blocked by full cover.

 Make a Focus (Perception) skill check.
-If your result is greater than or equal to the Agility (Stealth) skill check result of their Hide minor action, all of their hiding places are immediately revealed.
+If the result is greater than or equal to the Agility (Stealth) skill check from their Hide minor action, all of their hiding places within 6 tiles of you are immediately revealed.

-Like all effects with a range, this is blocked by full cover.

-If the creature used the Hide minor action was hidden already, you may use this reaction if they designate any new hiding points that are within a 6 tile range.

 # Hidden